captainhorsepower/dotfiles/README.md

 This is my first dotfiles repo!
 Inspired and curated by [dotfiles.eieio.xyz](http://dotfiles.eieio.xyz).

+## How it all works

+Most of bootstrapping is done by [Dotbot](https://github.com/anishathalye/dotbot).
+It creates symlinks, folders, and runs scripts that I want.

+@see [install.conf.yaml](./install.conf.yaml) to see what it's actually doing

 ## Restore Instructions

 1. `xcode-select --install` (Command Line Tools are required for Git and Homebrew)